Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 How to Access the Small City Mapping Decode File

-The Small City Mapping Decode File is available to all DE customers at no additional cost and can be accessed in the following ways:
+The Small City Mapping Decode File is available to all Digital Element customers at no additional cost and can be accessed in the following ways:

 In the coming months, we will be introducing Feature Code 93 which will enable DE customers to make a single query or create a flat file where there is a dedicated field to the existing “pulse-city” and the “decode-big-city”.
 This new Feature Code will produce an industry-first data set that returns two locations for a single IP address: the small city that the IP address is located, and the larger metropolitan city that it is associated with.